 There is generally no limit to the award of non-economic damages that you can receive in an assault case.

-At Lavent Law, our attorneys will carefully investigate your case and identify all damages to which you are entitled.
+At Lavent Law, P.A., our attorneys will carefully investigate your case and identify all damages to which you are entitled.
 Once we’ve identified your injuries, we’ll work with experts to assess the true value of your case.
 When we sit down to negotiate a settlement, we’ll have hard evidence and testimony to back up our demand for compensation.
 This will help you to walk away with a financial award that is fair and covers all of your costs.